Virtuant/hadoop-admin-2019/docs/labguide-no-aws.md

 **Root access**: `sudo su`   **Root password**: none

-Our training courses usually use the Hortonworks Sandbox on an AWS Linux distribution.
-This has a copy of Hadoop installed in pseudo-distributed mode.
-Pseudo-Distributed mode is a method of running Hadoop whereby all Hadoop daemons run on the same machine.
+This has a copy of Hadoop installed in pseudo-distributed mode, which is a method of running Hadoop whereby all Hadoop daemons run on the same machine.
 It is, essentially, a cluster consisting of a single machine.
 It works just like a larger Hadoop cluster; the only key difference is that the HDFS block replication factor is set to 1, since there is only a single DataNode available.

-Depending on your company's IT preferences we also have a Docker image.
-If so when logged into the host you must treat the container as an SSH login.
-Use port 2222 in that case.

 >Note: the user and hostname will be different based on circumstances.